Mark Nemish is entering his 12th season as Strength and Conditioning Coach with the Washington Capitals and his 18th

 Dave Marin returns for his 11th year with the Washington Capitals and seventh season as the Equipment Assistant.

 Marin splits his duties between assisting the Capitals equipment staff with the day-to-day equipment and locker room maintenance, and serving as the visiting dressing room manager.
 A native of Alexandria, Va., Marin manages the visiting team equipment upon arrival and assists the visiting team's equipment manager with all of his needs while in town.

 Prior to joining the Capitals, Marin spent two years as assistant equipment manager with the Columbia Inferno of the ECHL.
 He and his wife, Rachel, reside in Arlington, Va.

-Ray Straccia is entering his third season with the Capitals and second season as Locker Room Assistant.
+Ray Straccia is entering his 4th season with the Capitals and third season as Locker Room Assistant.

 Straccia assists in maintaining the Kettler Capitals Iceplex and Verizon Center locker room facilities as well as player equipment.
 He also assists in visiting team equipment transportation.
 A native of Allentown, Pa., Straccia graduated from the University of Scranton and received his Master of Professional Studies in Sports Industry Management from Georgetown University.
 He lives in Washington, D.C.